AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ## Automating token retrieval

-By incorporating a job scheduler into your script, you can automate the retrieval of an authorization token.
+By incorporating a job scheduler into a script, you can automate the retrieval of an authorization token.
 Manual steps in an API client are not required.
-Each time your scheduler triggers the script, the script POSTs your stored credentials to Adobe Identity Management Service (IMS), receives a fresh token, and uses it immediately for the report request in the same run.
+Each time a scheduler triggers the script, your stored credentials are put in a POST call to Adobe Identity Management Service (IMS).
+You receive a fresh token and use it immediately for the report request in the same run.
 Because tokens expire after 24 hours, scripting a scheduled re-fetch at the start of every run is the recommended pattern for recurring jobs.

 Your script should make the token authorizaton call with the following endpoint: